hyprwm/Hyprland/docs/hyprctl.1.rst

     ``kill``

         Enter kill mode, where you can kill an app by clicking on it.
-        You can exit with ESCAPE.
+        You can exit by pressing ESCAPE.

 Info

     ``version``

-        Prints the hyprland version, meaning flags, commit and branch of build.
+        Prints the Hyprland version, flags, commit and branch of build.

     ``monitors``